nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

 b.
 Keep both DNS server and Global Catalog checked
 c.
 DSRM password: choose the same password as you have been for this lab
 d.
 Keep rest of the settings default
 e.
-You should see that all prerequisites pass
+You should see that all prerequisites pass.
+And upon reboot, you should see AD DS and DNS roles.
 ```
+7. Now we can go back into the IPv4 settings (step 4) and assign a DNS server, which will be this server itself.
+So set DNS to 127.0.0.1 and save.

+### Creating Test Users and Groups
+1.